 Other Natural Ant Killers and Repellants

 Other types of natural ant killers or repellents include a variety of foods and other products which are safe for humans and pets but repel or kill ants.
 Cornmeal works in a way similar to borax in that ants are not able to digest it so they eventually die.
-Dried rice of any kind, and wheat flour also work in a similar way.
+Dried rice of any kind and wheat flour also works in a similar way.
 Many herbs and spices are used to repel insects such as ants.